 In 2005 the center moved to the building at 1130 Hightower Trail in Sandy Springs allowing the expansion of client services, the food pantry and the addition of the Thrift Boutique.

-Today, CAC is supported by 28 congregations and a broad network of donors and supporters including the City of Sandy Springs, Fulton County, United Way, foundations, businesses, civic organizations and individual contributors.
+Today, CAC is supported by 30 congregations and a broad network of donors and supporters including the City of Sandy Springs, Fulton County, the United Way of Greater Atlanta, foundations, businesses, civic organizations, schools and individual contributors.

-Since its inception, CAC has been committed to preventing homelessness and to providing basic services in the communities of Sandy Springs and Dunwoody.
-CAC unites many people and denominations to give humanitarian assistance to all who need it.
+Since its inception, CAC has been committed to preventing homelessness and to providing basic needs services to residents in the communities of Sandy Springs and Dunwoody.
+CAC unites many people and denominations to give humanitarian assistance to those who need it.
 CAC has become the “go to” agency when individuals and families in our communities face a financial loss.
-CAC has transformed itself from a volunteer organization with a part-time director, giving assistance to 200 families per year, to a professional organization offering comprehensive services to over 2000 families per year.
+CAC has transformed itself from a volunteer organization with a part-time director, giving assistance to 200 families per year, to a professional organization offering comprehensive services to more than 2000 families a year.